 Review summary: Panasonic FZ330 vs Fujifilm X-A1

 So what is the bottom line?
 Is there a clear favorite between the Panasonic FZ330 and the Fujifilm X-A1?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.